teresagarcia/my-korean-romanizer/README.md

 # My Korean Romanizer
-Custom Korean romanizer based on the Revised Romanization of Korean.
+Korean romanizer based on the Revised Romanization of Korean.

 ## Installation